 \section{Descent}

 An adjoint reductive group is descended from a split adjoint reductive group.
-In this chapter, we deduce an equivariant compactification of a general adjoint reductive group scheme by twisting the equivariant compactification (defined in \Cref{sectioncompactification}) of a split form of this group.
-Note that a similar twisting procedure for classical wonderful compactification appears in \cite[5.5]{twistingwonderfulcompacctification}.
+In this section, we deduce an equivariant compactification of a general adjoint reductive group scheme by twisting the equivariant compactification (defined in \Cref{sectioncompactification}) of a split form of this group.
+Note that a similar twisting procedure for classical wonderful compactifications appears in \cite[5.5]{twistingwonderfulcompacctification}.